chuckstack/chuckstack.github.io/src-ls/postgres-convention/request.md

 - Requests are stored in `stk_request`
 - A request can exist in isolation of either other record
 - A request can be linked to any other record in the chuck-stack using the [table and record](./table-record-convention.md#linking-convention)

+## Details

+Tables:

+- stk_request
+- stk_request_type

+We use the [Table and Record Reference](./table-record-convention.md) approach to associate a request with any given record.